Command Center

 - Message stream — Real-time display of agent responses, tool calls, and diffs

-See Executions for full details on the execution lifecycle.
+See Tasks for full details on the task lifecycle.

 Right Panel#